alextgould/alextgould.github.io/_posts/2025-04-12-lolmonitor.md

 Thanks!
 It was made using Generative AI and any resemblances to the actual League of Legends logo are purely coincidental 😛.
 The three golden squares symbolise the ["3 block"](https://www.youtube.com/watch?v=6K1xBJCjxi0&ab_channel=BrokenByConcept) process, and how this helps contain the League of Legends gaming experience.

 ## It's kibble time!

-Given my personal interesting in the subject matter, I decided it was only appropriate I did a bit of [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) before I wrote this blog post.
-This served to iron out a few wrinkles in the product and improve its design.
+Given my personal interest in the subject matter, I decided it was only appropriate I did a bit of [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) before I finished this blog post.
+This served to iron out a few wrinkles in the product - such as the config file [not being picked up]((#utils)) when the program was run by the Windows registry - and improve its design - primarily the layout and contents of the toast notifications.

-Before firing it up for the first time, I felt a mixure of fear and skepticism, which is funny given I'm the developer, but it's testament to the emotional side of playing LoL.
-I was worried it wouldn't work; that I would just override the tool and play another game and the whole thing would be a waste of time.

-The first evening I went 0-3 (i.e. I lost every game) with an A rating or higher in every game, so there's a decent chance it was my team letting me down, which can be frustrating.
-What was surprising was how I felt when the tool kicked in and told me I had 10 seconds to look at the lobby and then had to take a break.
-I felt *relieved*.
-I was suddenly more aware of how I was feeling both physically and emotionally.
-After the second game, I was actually looking forward to finishing my third game and being kicked off - win or loss - because I knew it was an opportunity to go play a Cosy game or do a bit of coding.
-It was surprisingly effective.

-TODO: update towards the end of the week
+My first-hand experience of the application produced some interesting results:

+1. Despite going into the experiment with a sense of fear and skepticism - anticipating that I would just override the tool - I actually found it to be surprisingly effective at helping me to resist the urge to play more than I wanted to.
+There was a real opportunity at the end of each game to reassess whether I wanted to continue playing and consider alternatives.
+With my cognitive resources running low at the end of a game, the easy and mindless option - which was previously clicking the "Continue" button - was now to let the program close itself, and take a short break.

+2. I felt a surprising sense of *relief* when coming out of emotionally charged games, knowing that I was going to take a small break.
+I was more conscious of how I was feeling physically and emotionally, rather than being caught up in the outcome of the game.
+I felt much more calm and focused going into the next game.

+3. Just as it's easy to log in or click the "Continue" button out of habit, it quickly became a habit to take a break between games.
+Even when I manually closed lolmonitor.exe while I was debugging and despite it not being enforced, I still felt like taking a short break.

+It was quite useful to go through the process of being a user and a developer at the same time.
+More generally, the closer you can get to your customers, the better the product you can create.
+Being a customer yourself is about as close as you can get.

 ## Conclusion

-Wrap up and reinforce the main takeaway (probably Thai), key points, next steps, call to action etc.[^1]

-Future development - Mac?
+I had a lot of fun building this application.
+It was my first experience of the Go programming language, and I made the most of it, delving into project structuring best practices and leveraging interesting packages that let me use the Windows registry and toast notification functionality.

+The next step for this project is to reach out to the folks at [Broken by Concept](https://weteachleague.com/podcast/) and see if any of their members are interested in trying it out.
+It would be good to get some beta testers to ensure the application is as bullet proof as possible.
+It's also currently only available to Windows users, but there's potential to develop a Mac version.

+That's all for now.
+I hope you've enjoyed the insights from this project as much as I enjoyed building it!

 ---
 <small>Footnotes:</small>